 Financial Wellness at Work – Many employers offer financial wellness programs as well.
 By promoting financial wellness in the workplace, companies are making an implicit pact with their workers that they are building wealth together, which is one way to build worker loyalty.
 Companies also benefit from greater productivity because financial wellness programs help reduce personal financial stress, which distracts many employees during work hours.

 These are just some of the financial resources available to Alameda County residents.
-If you want to start improving your financial well-being, there is no better place to start than your local credit union.
+If you want to start improving your financial health, there is no better place to start than your local credit union.
 As a member of 1st United, you have access to a wide range of services and tools to help you manage your money.
 You can start on the path to financial wellness today with the help of the Balance Financial Fitness program.
 Contact 1st United to learn more about debt management and financial counseling services.